whale2/async-kinesis-client/README.md

 *set_checkpoint_interval(records)* - how many records to skip before checkpointing

-*set_lock_duraion(time)* - how many seconds to hold the lock.
+*set_lock_duration(time)* - how many seconds to hold the lock.
 Consumer would attempt to refresh the lock before that time

 *set_reader_sleep_time(time)* - how long should shard reader wait (in seconds, fractions possible) if it did not receive any records from Kinesis stream

+*set_checkpoint_callback(coro)* - set callback coroutine to be called before checkpointing next batch of records.
+Coroutine arguments: *ShardId*, *SequenceNumber*

 Producer is rather trivial: